kqdtran/questionnaire/README.md

 ipython notebook --ip=0.0.0.0 --no-browser --pylab=inline
 ```

-Then, either copy the `stat157.cfg` (if you have one previously) to the current directory,
+Then, either copy the `stat157.cfg` file (if you have one previously from your group's repo) to the current directory,
-or `cp example.cfg stat157.cfg`, and edit the `stat157.cfg` with your Berkeley username and
+or `cp example.cfg stat157.cfg`, and edit the `stat157.cfg` file with your Berkeley username and
 [bConnected password](https://idc.berkeley.edu/mmk/auth/index).